henriknilson/hiHats/README.md

 ### How to

+See User manual in docs folder

+Log in with testuser
+username: henrik
+password: kalle

+or
-See User manual in docs folder or checkout the two videos explaining the concept and the prototype
+checkout the two videos explaining the concept and the prototype